Early detection and screening can save your life.

 If you have a strong family history of breast cancer for example and you test negative for genes related to this it may be in your interest to disclose this and you may choose to do this.
 You can read more about the code of the Association of British Insurers here.

-There are three possible outcomes from our cancer gene testing:
+There are two possible outcomes from our cancer gene testing:

 Negative and positive.